-Understanding Logon Accounts and required User Rights Assignment to resolve connection, backup or restore failures
+Understanding Backup Exec Logon Accounts and required User Rights Assignment to resolve connection, backup or restore failures

-If the account Backup Exec uses to perform a backup or restore operation does not have the permissions required to attach to the target machine, the following errors can occur:
+If Backup Exec Logon Account does not have sufficient rights to access BEDB, perform backup and restore operation or attach to the target machine, then following errors can occur:

 v-79-57344-39777 Access Denied, Cannot Attach to Resource

 UMI Code: V-79-57344-3874 - An 'access denied' error may have occurred because the current user account does not have sufficient rights to retrieve credentials for the selected logon account from the Backup Exec database.
 Log off and log back on to Windows using a user account that has administrative rights, and then try to run Backup Exec again.